CBI meets Indrani, seeks clarity in INX Media case

 'Don't want anyone to be arrested in INX Media case': Chidambaram

-The agency had sent Letters Rogatory to five countries seeking information about the financial transactions of INX group of companies.
+The agency had sent Letters Rogatory to five countries seeking information about the financial transactions of the INX group of companies.

 The agency had told a special court in Mumbai on Monday that one of the countries to which LRs were sent has sought a clarification for which the CBI wants to meet Indrani, they said.

-Indrani, who was named in the CBI chargesheet for allegedly murdering her daughter Sheena Bora in conspiracy with her second husband and driver, had turned approver in the INX Media case in which the agency had recently arrested Chidambaram.
+Indrani, who was named in the CBI charge-sheet for allegedly murdering her daughter Sheena Bora in conspiracy with her second husband and driver, had turned approver in the INX Media case in which the agency had recently arrested Chidambaram.

-INX Media, promoted by her and her husband Peter Mukerjea, had sought Foreign Investment Promotion Board clearances for investment in 2007.
+INX Media, promoted by her and her husband Peter Mukerjea, had sought the Foreign Investment Promotion Board clearances for investment in 2007.

 It is alleged that rules were violated by the then finance minister Chidambaram and the ministry officials to allow Rs 305 crore investment in the company.